LightningStrike83/Singer_Dan_Project2-main/README.md

 01/21/22- Created repo and initial files
-01/22/22- Finished wireframes, created and finished the scaffolding 01/23/22- Cleanup the coding, colours, added sizes to wireframe
+01/22/22- Finished wireframes, created and finished the scaffolding 01/23/22- Cleanup the coding, colours, added sizes to wireframe, added final files to project folder

 ## Credits